Massacres of Albanians in the Balkan Wars: Opoja and Restelica

 After the defeat at Lumë, Serbian troops were ordered to exterminate the population of the villages of Opoja, Gora, Bellobrad, Brrut, Rrenc, Bresanë, Zym and Qafëleshi.
 Thousands of men, women and children were killed and their houses burned down.
 Survivors hid in the mountains or in wells where some suffocated; in one case, a mother held her infant above the water.
 Some were killed at local bridges, and their bodies were eaten by dogs.
 Local gypsies greeted the Serbian troops with drums and music; they were killed and buried in the Opoja mosque.
-In the Restelica region, 13 districts were burned down.

 Kumanovo

 British army officer Christopher Birdwood Thomson was told by a Serbian general in Belgrade in 1913 that after the 3rd Serbian Army defeated the Turkish forces in Kumanovo, they entered the city and wiped out entire villages—massacring men, women and children in their homes, and forcing others to flee to their deaths from famine and cold.
 In 1920, he wrote: "Nothing more terrible has taken place in any part of the world, or in the whole history of war".